Baki-Projesi/Scribe/README.md

     - client/
       - components/
         - AmbiguousCharacter.js
+          - This renders to the DOM a character that the user has not assigned metadata to yet.
+When the character displayed               in this way, it will be red.
+They user must choose an option from the dropdown menu to indicate which exact                   character they want to type.
         - Comment.js
           - An individual comment.
 It will contain the text that has been associated with a particular selection of text
         - CommentPopup.js